GameAISchool2024members/ReverseHadesTamagochiVisualNovel/readme.md

 - **Tool:** OpenAI's Dall-E

 ### Team
-- Tom
+- Tom Tucek
-- Dipika
+- Dipika Rajesh
-- Georgia
+- Georgia Samaritaki
-- Kseniia
+- Kseniia Harshina

 Stay tuned for more updates and get ready to dive into our confusing yet exciting game soon!